hverlin/mise-vscode/README.md

 - [Open VSX Registry](https://open-vsx.org/extension/hverlin/mise-vscode)

 > [!NOTE]
 > The extension includes default settings that you might want to change.
-See the [configuration guide](https://hverlin.github.io/mise-vscode/tutorials/settinguptheextension/) to customize your setup.
+See the [configuration guide](https://hverlin.github.io/mise-vscode/tutorials/settinguptheextension/) to customize your set-up.
+> For example, you can choose to disable automatic configuration of other extensions or change the path to the `mise` binary.
+>
+> You can access the settings by clicking on the mise extension indicator in the status bar.

 ## ✨ Features